Shawn Mendes and Camila Cabello Break Up After More Than 2 Years - E! Online

 "We started out relationship as best friends and will continue to be best friends," the statement continued.
 "We so appreciate your support from the beginning and moving forward."

-The announcement came out of left field for fans of the "Senorita" singers, as Shawn and Camila appeared more in love than ever on Halloween.
-For the occasion, the pair dressed up in matching folklorico outfits in honor of the day of the dead.
+The announcement came out of left field for fans of the "Señorita" singers, as Shawn and Camila appeared more in love than ever on Halloween.
+For the occasion, the pair dressed up in matching folklorico outfits in honor of the Day of the Dead.

 Since they started dating in July 2019, the singers have been nearly inseparable.